car-r/astro-pickleball/src/pages/blog/how-long-do-pickleball-paddles-last.md

 ### Legality of Pickleball Paddles and their Durability

 Another issue with old or degrading paddles is that they might not be legal for tournament play.
-In 2023, there were some issues with <a href="/blog is-my-pickleball-paddle-delaminated">delaminated pickleball paddles</a>.
+In 2023, there were some issues with <a href="/blog/is-my-pickleball-paddle-delaminated">delaminated pickleball paddles</a>.
 This seemed to be isolated to certain paddles that used a thermoformed manufacturing process.

 A number of professional pickleball players were spoke out about the usage of delaminated pickleball paddles and how they can provide a competitive advantage to other players.
 They encouraged pickleball manufacturers to address the issue and for stricter paddle testing.